lst-cpp-project-2025-2026/practice-project/README.md

     cd build
     ```

-3.  **Configure the Project:**
+3.  **Configure the Project (Crucial Step for MinGW):**
-    *   This step tells CMake how to build the project.
-It automatically detects your MinGW compiler settings.
+    *   This step tells CMake how to build the project and explicitly tells it to use the MinGW Makefiles generator, which is necessary when using MinGW outside of a dedicated IDE environment.
     ```bash
-    cmake ..
+    cmake -G "MinGW Makefiles" ..
     ```

 4.  **Build the Project:**